hexinfra/gorox/hemi/README.md

 The following sub directories are programs that use the Hemi Engine:

-  * hemicar/  - A prototype program that is used to develop and test Hemi,
+  * hemicar/  - A prototype program that is used to develop Hemi itself,
-  * hemiweb/  - A program that implements the Gorox official website.
+  * hemiweb/  - A program that implements the official website of Gorox.

 And something useful:

-  * toolkit/  - Place useful commands.
+  * toolkit/  - Place auxiliary commands that are sometimes useful.

 Architecture